Rudi9719/kbtui/README.md

 # kbtui
-Keybase TUI written in Go
+Keybase TUI written in Go using [@dxb](https://keybase.io/dxb)'s Keybase bot framework.

 ## Features
-* Dark Mode (or rather based on Terminal Theme)
+* Dark Mode (or rather mode based on Terminal Theme)
 * Read and reply to messages
 * Feed view to see mentions
 * Stream view to see all incoming messages